shrinerb/shrine/doc/advantages.md

 photo.image_attacher #=> #<Shrine::Attacher>
 ```

+The attachment functionality is decoupled from persistence and storage, which
-Special care was taken to make integrating new storages and ORMs possible with
+makes it much easier to reason about.
+Also, special care was taken to make
-minimal amount of code.
+integrating new storages and ORMs possible with minimal amount of code.

 ## Modularity

 Shrine uses a [plugin system] that allows you to pick and choose the features
 that you want.
-Moreover, you're only loading the code for features that you
+Moreover, you'll only be loading code for the features you've
-use, which means that Shrine will generally load very fast.
+selected, which means that Shrine will generally much faster than the
+alternatives.

 ```rb
 Shrine.plugin :instrumentation